Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

 \subsection{A Proof for Bloom Filters with Steady Representations.}

 \paragraph{Overview:} We prove~\Cref{thm:no-owf} for Bloom filters with steady representation (see Definition~\ref{def:steady}).
 Actually, for the steady case the theorem holds even for $t=O\paren{m/\eps_0}$.
+In both cases, the adversary $A_1$ chooses a uniformly random set $S$.
+Thus, we focus on describing the adversary $A_2$.

 Assume that there are no one-way functions.
 We want to construct an adversary that can attack the Bloom filter.
-We define a function $f$ to be a function that gets a set $S$, random bits $r$, and elements $x_1,\ldots,x_t$, computes $\M=\BB_1(S;r)$ and outputs these elements along with their evaluation on $\BB_2(\M,\cdot)$ (i.e.\ for each element $x_i$ the value $\BB_2(\M,x_i)$).
+We define a function $f$ to be a function that gets a set $S$, random bits $r$, and elements $x_1,\ldots,x_t$, computes $\M=\BB_1(S;r)$ and outputs $x_1,\ldots,x_t$ along with their evaluation on $\BB_2(\M,\cdot)$ (i.e.\ for each element $x_i$ the value $\BB_2(\M,x_i)$).
 Since $f$ is not one-way, there is an efficient algorithm that can invert it with high probability\footnote{The algorithm can invert the function for infinitely many input sizes.
 Thus, the adversary we construct will succeed in its attack on the same (infinitely many) input sizes.}.
-That is, the algorithm is given a random set of elements labeled whether they are (false) positives or not and it outputs a set $S'$ and bits $r'$.
+That is, the algorithm is given a random set of elements labeled with the information whether they are (false) positives or not and it outputs a set $S'$ and bits $r'$.
 For $\M'=\BB_1(S';r')$ the function $\BB_2(\M',\cdot)$ is consistent with $\BB_2(\M,\cdot)$ for all the elements $x_1,\ldots,x_t$.
-For a large enough set of queries we show that $\BB_2(\M',\cdot)$ is actually a good approximation of $\BB_2(\M,\cdot)$ as a boolean function.
-We use $\BB_2(\M',\cdot)$ to find an input $x^*$ such that $\BB_2(\M',x^*)=1$ and show that $\BB_2(\M,x^*)=1$ as well (with high probability).
-This contradicts $\BB$ being adversarial-resilient and proves that $f$ is a (weak) one-way function (see Definition \ref{def:weakOWF}).
+For a large enough set of queries we show that $\BB_2(\M',\cdot)$ is actually a good approximation of $\BB_2(\M,\cdot)$ as a function from $U$ to $\B$.